skyvers/skyve-dev-guide/_pages/working-with-content.md

 If the content servlet request is provided with width (w) and height (h) parameter values, Skyve will return either an image of the specified size (if the content item is a recognised image type), or an icon representing the MimeType of the content item.

-The content servlet requires the following parameters:
+The content servlet allows the following parameters:

  Parameter | Description
  ----|----